LAUX LAWYERS AG – who are we?

 LANGUAGES Juerg speaks German (native language) as well as fluent English and French at a conversational level.

-LANGUAGES Alexander speaks German (native language) as well as fluent English and French at a conversational level.
+LANGUAGES Marc speaks fluent German (native language) English and French as well as Spanish at conversational level.

 EXPERTISE Before joining LAUX LAWYERS AG, Mark Schieweck worked as a senior intellectual property and technology legal counsel with a large international bank in Zurich for more than 14 years.
 Mark brings along extensive experience with regard to technology-related legal issues and contract negotiations in an international context and has a particular interest in cutting-edge technologies and their interface with law and economics.
 As a licensing model specialist, he makes it his duty to find tailored solutions which best support the business case in question.